Saibot393/phantomtokens/README.md

 - anchored: The token can not be dragged
 - unclickable: The token can not be interacted with
 - phantom: The token is invisible

+### Languages:

+The module contains an English, and a German translation.
+If you want additional languages to be supported [let me know](https://github.com/Saibot393/phantomtokens/issues).

+---

+**If you have suggestions, questions, or requests for additional features please [let me know](https://github.com/Saibot393/phantomtokens/issues).**